America's Got Talent season 2: Season overview

 Following the success of the first season of America's Got Talent, NBC opted to commission further seasons of the program for the foreseeable future.
 As part of the network's original plan for the second season, the new episodes were intended to broadcast during the network's Winter 2007 schedule, with the results of each live round aired on the same day.
 However, concerns that such a decision would place America's Got Talent in a direct competition for viewing ratings with the sixth season of American Idol, due to being aired around the same period.
 NBC eventually dropped the plan, and set the program up for its Summer schedule that year, allocating the arranged broadcasting slot of Grease: You're The One That I Want.

 The second season had a considerable change in the format of the program, to match a more standardized arrangement being used across the Got Talent franchise.
 The most notable change was the filmed auditions being split into two stages, with the first taking place across a selection of cities, and the second stage operating in Las Vegas under a "boot camp" format titled "Las Vegas Callbacks".
 The second stage's rules focused on those who made it through the first stage being placed into one of two groups: "music" and "variety", having to successfully impress the judges across two rounds of performances, with each three minutes in length and conducted without interruptions from the judges.
 The other change was to incorporate the live round rules for judges used on other editions of Got Talent, particularly Britain's Got Talent.
 The new arrangement primarily saw judges giving feedback on a performance when it had ended but still using their buzzers to stop performances, while the public voted on who moved to the next stage in the semi-finals.
 Other than these changes, the second season did not incorporate the use of Wildcard acts, while the results for each live round (except the final), were each given before the start of the next round.

 Auditions took place during Spring 2007, with auditions being conducted within the cities of New York, Los Angeles, Chicago, and Dallas.
 Following the previous season, prior to filming taking place, replacements to the cast were made.
 Regis Philbin, who did not to return for undisclosed reasons, was replaced by Jerry Springer as host.
 Brandy Norwood was replaced by Sharon Osbourne as judge, after she dropped out due to a difficult legal matter she was dealing with.

-Twenty of the participants who auditioned for this season secured a place in the two live semi-finals, with ten acts in each moving on to compete against each other in two "knock-out" finals.
-This resulted in four left to compete in a grand-final round.
-These are the results of each participant's overall performance during the season:
+Twenty of the participants who auditioned for the season secured a place in the two live semi-finals, with ten acts in each moving on to compete against each other in two "knock-out" finals.
+That resulted in four left to compete in a grand-final round.
+Here are the results of each participant's overall performance during the season: